kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/aks/_index.en.md

 ## Cluster Details Page

-After the cluster is added, you can view the cluster details.
-The KKP controller retrieves the cluster kubeconfig to display all necessary information.
-A healthy cluster shows `Running` state.
+After the cluster is added, the KKP controller retrieves the cluster kubeconfig to display all necessary information.
+A healthy cluster has `Running` state.
 Otherwise, the cluster can be in the `Error` state.
 Move the mouse cursor over the state indicator to get more details.

 ![AKS cluster](/img/kubermatic/master/tutorials/external_clusters/aks_details.png "AKS cluster")